 Step 1.
-Add the frozen meatballs into the sauce.
+Add the frozen meatballs to the sauce.

 Step 2.
 Cover the pan or pot.
 Cook for about 20-25 minutes on medium heat, stirring occasionally.

 For juicier and tastier meatballs, choose ground meat with some fat in it.

-For firmer meatballs, just use breadcrumbs and egg as binder agents.
+For firmer meatballs, just use breadcrumbs and eggs as binder agents.
 Skip the milk and chill then form the meatballs before cooking.

 To add a bright freshness to meatballs, use fresh herbs.
 You can use oregano, thyme, basil, and/or rosemary.